convexsoft/Rumor-Source-Detection/README.md

 `gh_starlike_approximation_toy_examples.ipynb`: the illustrative small examples in the paper.

-`gh_rumor_contiuous.ipynb`: the experiments evaluating the performance for detecting rumor source in graphs.
+`gh_rumor_contiuous.ipynb`: the numerical experiments on performance evaluation of rumor source detection in the paper.

 `results_in_paper.pkl`: the file stores the results in the paper.